Code-Institute-Submissions/CI-MS3-Playcrate/Readme.md

 - Log in to a user account.
 - Add a game to the database.
 - Edit and existing game in the database.
-- Delete a game from the database, a user can only delete games that they have added.
+- Delete a game from the database.(A user can only delete games that they have added).
 - Search for games using text search, with results for a game title, developer name, publisher name or genre.
 - Search for games by clicking on tags.
--  Browse all games.
+-  Browse all games in the database.
-- Browse a user collection.
+- Browse a user's collection.
 - Browse a user's playcrate.
 - Browser a user's trophies.
-- Add/Remove games to/from a user collection.
+- Add/Remove games to/from a user's collection.
-- Add/Remove games to/from a user playcrate.
+- Add/Remove games to/from a user's playcrate.
-- Add/Remove games to/from a user trophy collection.
+- Add/Remove games to/from a user's trophy collection.
 - Add new Developers, Publishers and Genres to the database using dynamic option creation and parsing in the add game form.
+  - Users are presented with a dropdown multiselect of all the options already in the database, if the option isn't already in the database users can simply type in the new option and press enter.
+When the form is submitted any new options are added to the database and will show up in the multiselect dropdown the next time the add game form is used.

 ## Wireframes
 Below are wireframes for the site developed in [FluidUI](https://www.fluidui.com/)